 Our 8th anniversary and the fresh is on!
 We're in the second round of the playoffs and require a lot of time at home so the kitchen's really had a work out.

 For this year's celebration, Bill kicked it off by bringing home a watermelon in one arm and tulips in another.
-The rest, as they say, is anniversary week history.
+The rest, as they say, is in the anniversary week post.

 2 Tbl salsa verde